- Books, Literature, and Writing»

 Though Lionel never knew how Sharon worked her magic in his life, he was grateful to meet the friends he drew from his imagination, and exceptionally proud his family now would finally venerate his artwork.

-Sharon's Fashion Show Knocked Lionel off His Toes
+Sharon's Fashion Show Knocked Lionel off His Toes.
+The fanatical dressmaker went bonkers over the artist's portraits.

 Fashion Show Poll